What is Maze malware?

 However, the situation changed drastically with Maze.

 In November 2019, the group behind Maze managed to infiltrate Allied Universal: one of the leading private security companies in the US.
 The cyber gang claimed that they have gained complete control of the Allied network and threatened to make the data public unless the company paid up.

-In another Maze Ransomware attack, 2GB of files belonging to the City of Pensacola were made public.
+In another Maze ransomware attack, 2GB of files belonging to the City of Pensacola were made public.
 The attack severely damaged the computer network of Pensacola, forcing it to temporarily shut down the network.
-As per the data breach, Maze actors declared that the information was leaked as evidence, showing how deeply they managed to infiltrate the network.
+As per the data breach, the virus's actors declared that the information was leaked as evidence, showing how deeply they managed to infiltrate the network.

-Furthermore, with the case of Maze Ransomware, even backups are not safe.
+Furthermore, with the case of Maze, even backups are not safe.
 Actually, sometimes they become a week point.
-Maze creators revealed that after infecting the initial endpoint, their Ransomware targets cloud backups by laterally spreading through the network and stealing needed credentials.
+Maze creators revealed that after infecting the initial endpoint, their ransomware targets cloud backups by laterally spreading through the network and stealing needed credentials.
 This is useful for threat actors not only because it allows deleting the backup before encryption, but also because that backup most likely contains the most valuable data.

-It should also be noted that Maze uses several advanced code obfuscation techniques that make static analysis very complicated.
-Threat actors behind the Maze Ransomware evidently stay on top of the progress done by security researchers on their malware.
+It should also be noted that the virus uses several advanced code obfuscation techniques that make static analysis very complicated.
+Threat actors behind the virus evidently stay on top of the progress done by security researchers on their malware.
 They contact cybersecurity media and like to tease industry professionals and play cat and mouse.

 Maze malware analysis